-Resciniti admitted that he provided Carl J. DiVeglia III with the personal identifying information of three individuals, which DiVeglia used to file false claims via the NYSDOL website.
-Resciniti further admitted that as a result of the fraudulent applications submitted by DiVeglia, the NYSDOL paid \$69,718 in unemployment insurance benefits.
-As part of his plea agreement, Resciniti agreed to pay \$69,718 in restitution to the State of New York.
+Myers admitted that he provided Carl J. DiVeglia III with the personal identifying information of a third party, which DiVeglia used to file a false claim via the NYSDOL website.
 DiVeglia previously pled guilty to fraudulently obtaining \$1.6 million in unemployment insurance benefits as part of the scheme.
-Charges against two of Resciniti's three co-defendants, Todd Ward and Jamaine Myers, are still pending; the charges against them are merely allegations, and they are presumed innocent unless and until proven guilty.
-The third co-defendant, Christopher Ward, pled guilty earlier this month.
+Charges against one of Myers's co-defendants, Todd Ward, are still pending.
+The other two co-defendants, Christopher Ward and Rocco Resciniti, previously pled guilty.

-Resciniti faces a maximum of 20 years in prison, a fine of up to \$250,000, and a term of supervised release of up to 3 years when he is sentenced on July 18, 2024 by United States District Judge Glenn T. Suddaby.
+Myers faces a maximum of 20 years in prison, a fine of up to \$250,000, and a term of supervised release of up to 3 years when he is sentenced on September 12, 2024, by United States District Judge Glenn T. Suddaby.